emmaxs/babble/README.md

 ## Welcome to Babble

 Babble is your digital journaling companion.
 Save your journal entries in the cloud, store thoughts in your own handwriting, get inspired by the emotions around you.
-The possibilites are endless.
+The possibilites are endless, but the interface is simple.

+### Features
+- Write beautiful, sortable, journal entries.
+Fast.
+- Tap to add, swipe to delete entries.
+- Create a font in your handwriting (supports multi-color)
+- Upload entries to cloud.
+Our app can't get wet like a notebook.
+- Let Watson’s ML interpret the tone of your journal entries
+- Sort your entries easily by emotion, date, or title and more
+- Investigate the emotional patterns in your life and all around you.
+See emotions of other babble users as a chart, or walk through them - literally!

 ### Original Pitch
 Here is the pitch we presented in [class](https://docs.google.com/presentation/d/1AgNdRpJ33MOCTNdOaCXMMCWwGBiSXf-ggASJ9gaZj_Q/edit?usp=sharing).